ni/nimble/packages/nimble-components/src/select/specs/option-groups-hld.md

 As [mentioned in the IxD](https://github.com/ni/nimble/blob/main/packages/nimble-components/src/select/specs/IxD.md#groups), when a user has filtering enabled, typing into the filter input will match both individual options (as normal), as well as _all_ options that are under a group that matches the filter text.

-_Question: Should matching against a group be configurable?_

 #### Combobox Guidance

 It should be noted that when using groups with a `Combobox`, it is advised that each option still be unique (for both its display and value).
 This is predicated on the [decision](https://github.com/ni/nimble/issues/1168#issuecomment-1568733159) that the `Combobox` will change its behavior for platforms like Angular, where the model value will _always_ be the text that is in the display.
 This will make it impossible to disambiguate between options that have the same display value under separate groups.